sasavicgithub/cy-JS/README.md

 When triggering manually from GitHub Actions, you can choose:

-- **Test Type:** all, map-tests, warehouse-tests, order-creation-tests
+- **Test Type:** all, map-tests, warehouse-tests, order-creation-tests, order-search-tests
 - **Browser:** chrome (only)

 ### Required GitHub Secrets